Local Child Advocates needed!

-We are always looking for people to volunteer as CASA's (Court Appointed Special Advocates) to represent to the court the best interest of our children in care.
+We have an on going need for everyday people to volunteer as CASA's (Court Appointed Special Advocates) to represent to the court the best interest of our children in care.
 There are over 200 children in Skagit county who are abandoned or victims of abuse or neglect.
 We need people in our community to be a voice for these children.
 Our next training is coming up and we would love to tell you more about how you can advocate for an abused or neglected child.

 Court Appointed Special Advocate (CASA) volunteers are community volunteers who are appointed by judges to advocate in court for abused and/or neglected children.
 When a child is in danger living at home, the Department of Children, Youth and Family (DCYF) may step in and say that the child needs to be moved to a safe environment.
 In order to determine what circumstances will keep the child safe, the case is brought to court where a judge will rule where the child should go.